Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/index.md

 In the example above, two routes can be created, say `/external` and `/internal`, and both routes can point to `example_service`.
 A policy can be configured to limit how often the `/external` route is used and the route can be communicated to the external client for use.
 When the external client tries to access the service via {{site.base_gateway}} using `/external`, they are rate limited.
 But when the internal client accesses the service using {{site.base_gateway}} using `/internal`, the internal client will not be limited.

-## How {{site.base_gateway}} routes requests
+## How {{site.base_gateway}} routes requests in `traditional_compat` mode

 For each incoming request, {{site.base_gateway}} needs to determine which service gets to handle it based on the routes that have been defined.
-We describe how the routing process works, in a logical sense, below.
+We describe how the routing process works in `traditional_compat` mode, in a logical sense, below.
 The actual router implementation optimizes the process and caches results to avoid having to scan all routes repeatedly.

-The description below only describes how paths are matched.
-In addition, the protocol, host, method and headers of the request also need to be matching for a route to be considered a match.
+Note that when using the `expressions` router, route priorities are explicitly defined and this description does not apply.
+Underneath, routes are converted from the `traditional_compat` format to the `expressions` format.

-In general, the router uses the first route that it finds to match the request.
-If there are multiple routes that match a request with equivalent priority, it is not defined which of the two routes will be used.
+In general, the router uses the highest priority matching route to handle a request.
+If there are multiple matching routes with the same priority, it is not defined which of the two routes will be used.

-First, the path of the inbound request is matched against all paths that are regular expressions.
-All regular expressions are ordered based on the `regex_priority` and the `created_at` value of the route.
-Regular expressions with a higher `regex_priority` are considered before those with a lower `regex_priority`.
-If routes have the same `regex_priority`, the order in which they are considered is undefined in {{site.base_gateway}} version 3.0 and above.
-In earlier versions, identical regular expressions with a lower (older) `created_at` timestamp in the database are considered before those that have a later `created_at` timestamp.

-If no regular expressions match the path, all non-regular expression (prefix) paths are considered.
-Those paths are sorted from longest to shortest, so a longer prefix wins over a shorter prefix.
-There is no explicit ordering of paths with the same length.
+In `traditional_compat` mode, the priority of a route is determined as follows, by the order of descending significance:

+### Priority Points

+For the presence of each of a route's `methods`, `host`, `headers` and `snis`, a "priority point" will be added to the route.
+The number of "priority points" determines the overall order in which the routes will be considered.
+Routes with a higher "priority point" values will be considered before those with lower values.
+This means that if one route has `methods` defined, and second one has `methods` and `headers` defined, the second one will be considered before the first one.

+### Wildcard Hosts

+Among the routes with the same "priority point" value, those that have any wildcard host specification will be considered after routes that do not have any wildcard host (or no host) specified.

+### Header Count

+The resulting buckets are sorted so the routes with a higher number of specified headers have higher priority than those with a lower number of headers.

+### Regular Expressions and Prefix Paths

+Within the resulting buckets of routes with equal priority, the router will sort the routes as follows:

+ - Routes that have a regular expression path are considered first and are ordered by their `regex_priority` value.
+Routes with a higher `regex_priority` are considered before routes with lower `regex_priority` values.
+ - Routes that have no regular expression path are ordered by the length of their paths.
+Routes with longer paths are considered before routes with shorter paths.

+Note that this means that routes with multiple paths get the priority that is associated with their highest priority path.
+If one of the paths is a regular expression, the whole route is considered before routes that have no regular expressions.
+Similarily, if a route contains multiple prefix paths (and no regular expressions), its priority is determined by the longest of the paths.

 ## Regular expressions